 7. Not signing up for Search Console

-Learn which keywords are sending traffic to your food blog, and much more, by registering for Google Search Console right away.
+Learn which keywords are sending traffic to your food blog, and if you have gaps in your structured data (i.e., errors and warnings) by registering for Google Search Console.

 What’s your subject matter area of expertise?